Disney Cruise Online Check-in

 1st Disney Cruise – 30 days

-Your window opens at 12:01am ET on that day before your sail date.
-Your reservation listing should show your check-in date or you can use a date calculator and subtract that number of days from your sail date.
-Note that the big fun countdown in the DCL app is misleading a bit because they factor in the hours of the current day below the big day number so they’re actually one day faster if you just go by that big number.
+Your window opens at 12:01am ET on the designated day before your sail date.
+Your reservation listing should show your check-in date, or you can use a date calculator to subtract the number of days from your sail date.
+Note that the big fun countdown in the DCL app is misleading because they factor in the current day’s hours below the big day number, so that’s actually one day faster if you just go by that big number.
 You can check in as soon as it crosses past midnight and turns into your day.

 What You Need

-To help the check-in process go faster, gather the following information for everyone in your sailing party beforehand.
-You will need to upload these or enter them in the various check-in screens.
+To speed up the check-in process, gather the following information for everyone in your sailing party beforehand.
+You will need to upload these or enter them on the various check-in screens.

-• Picture of everyone’s passport info page clearly showing the photo, all of the information legibly, and signature (or birth certificate and ID if not using a passport).
+• A picture of everyone’s passport info page, clearly showing the photo, signature, and all text legibly (or birth certificate and ID if not using a passport).
 Saved in jpg or PNG format.

 • A passport-style photo for each person but not the same picture used in their passport or ID.
 Just a selfie headshot against a solid background that clearly shows their face like a passport picture though.
 Saved in jpg or PNG format.